webcrumbs/javascript-crumbs-slides/chapters/functions/Readme.md

 ### Arguments

+When a function is invoked
-Functions have a special object called `arguments`
+it creates a special object called `arguments`
-that has all the passed parameters
+that holds the passed parameters

 ```js
 function args () {